JulienBacquart/MTW-MeSH-wiki/Running-Fuseki-server.md

-* For testing and development
+## For testing and development

     Go to your <**FUSEKI_DATA_DIR**> open CMD and run:

         fuseki-server --localhost

-* For production/deployment set up a service (https://jena.apache.org/documentation/fuseki2/fuseki-run.html)
+## For production/deployment

-    ie. on Windows using [NSSM](https://nssm.cc/) - run:
+Set up a service (https://jena.apache.org/documentation/fuseki2/fuseki-run.html) - ie. on Windows using [NSSM](https://nssm.cc/) - run:

         nssm.exe install ApacheJenaFuseki